 Due to my condition I was able to access my superannuation’s death benefit under the terminally ill clause, I then had some hard questions to face.
 Once I was to set to receive my death benefit payout, what was I to do with it?
 I could now only just a little short of the money needed to afford double immunotherapy which could potentially increase my survival time, but once the funds would be used, they would be gone.
 I would have no savings and fully reliant on government handouts.
 I thought if I was lucky enough to live 5 years, it would be hard to survive especially with the increased cost of living, and considering the types of surgeries I have had, would see the need for extra support that I would be unable to afford.
 So for me this was not an option and I decided the best way to help myself was by helping others, so I put my money in, and started Mates Against Melanoma-The Jason Sprott Foundation Limited.
 Our purposes as shown on our homepage have been chosen from the things I needed most of all after my terminally ill diagnosis and subsequent operations and rehabilitation.

 The name I have chosen comes about from mateship, best described by an ANZAC spirit, this has proven time and time again, that standing side by side with your mate, we can defeat anything.
 So Mates Against Melanoma was born.
-My late father being a Vietnam Veteran, passed away in December 2011, with spinal tumours related to agent orange.
+My late father being a Vietnam Veteran, passed away in December 2011, with spinal tumours.
 He was given 5 years on a Friday when we spoke, on the following Monday he informed me he only had about 12 weeks to live, he passed away 11 weeks later.
 During this time, I never heard him complain once about the diagnosis, or play the victim card, or say why me.
 I am so proud of the way he faced what was coming, and I thank him for the strength for showing me that you can face your mortality with dignity and a smile and in his case a “cold beer”.

 Some people ask how do I cope and stay so positive, I look to my father and a good friend of mine Dean Mesh (who passed away from Melanoma on the spine 2015) and feel I owe them and other people who have lost their battle with cancer a life debt, as they and others would have gladly taken any extra time to spend with family and friends.
 Human beings are very resilient creatures and it is amazing what we can over come, you just have to open your eyes and look around to see there is always someone worse off than you or me!
 I am grateful for things I do have and the things I can still do for myself.
 I will say it doesn’t mean I don’t have down days, but if I didn’t have the foundation I would find it difficult to get out of bed every day, this also helps me to keep things in perspective, and to realize the hardest part of this journey isn’t just on me, its on my family and friends.
 Thank you all for your support especially Natasha!